Murder charge after man found dead outside rural Wairarapa house

-A man has been charged with murder as police continue to look into the death of a man outside a rural Wairapa address.
+A man has been charged with murder as police continue to look into the death of a man outside a rural Wairarapa address.

-Police were called to Te Kopi Rd in Te Whiti, east of Carterton and south of Masterton, on June 25, after a man, who can now be named as 32-year-old James Michael Gill, was found dead outside an address.
+Police were called to Te Kopi Rd in Te Whiti, east of Carterton and south of Masterton, on June 25, after a man was found dead outside an address.

 That man's charges have now been upgraded to murder, and he will appear in the Masterton District Court tomorrow.